Tommy Shelby: Series 4

 As Arthur, John, Michael and Polly prepare to hang for their crimes, Tommy's reprieve comes just in time to save their lives.
 A year later, the family is scattered and estranged from one another.
 Each of the Shelbys receives a letter from Vicente's son Luca Changretta (Adrien Brody), a leader in New York's Italian American Mafia, marking him or her for death in retribution for the murder of Vicente and Changretta's brother Angel.
 Tommy and Ada attempt to convince the others to meet on Boxing Day, believing that they will be safer if they come back together.
 When Tommy discovers and kills a mafia agent among his staff, he realises the assassination attempts are due to take place on Christmas Day and gets word to the rest of the family.

 Michael goes to collect John and his wife Esme Shelby (Aimee-Ffion Edwards), with whom Tommy could not get in contact.
 A cart pulls up, and John and Michael are shot several times.
 Michael survives his injuries but John is killed.
 In the wake of his death, Tommy who is deepened by John's death, so as the rest of the family, agree to put their differences aside while they deal with the mafia threat.
 Tommy suggests contacting Aberama Gold (Aidan Gillen), a contract killer.
 Changretta visits Tommy in his office at the factory by using a fake name to get into the factory.
 Tommy goes to his jacket to grab his gun and shoots Changretta, but Changretta already took the bullets out and sets them on the table, stating that each is for a member of the family.
 He plans to keep Tommy alive until the rest are dead, but insists that their vendetta be an honourable one, with Tommy agreeing not to involve the police or the death of children or civilians.

 The Peaky Blinders are lured by the Changrettas into a chase on the streets of Birmingham, where it becomes clear that the Changrettas are outmatched.
 Tommy has figured out Polly and Michael have betrayed him, but goes to the meeting Polly has set for him, and finds himself engaged in a shootout with Changretta's men.
 After Tommy kills Changretta's men, he confronts Changretta, but the police arrive and break up the fight.
 The family gather to find out what happened.
-Tommy explains what happened, it appears he had been in on it with Polly, he does not tell the family of Michael's betrayal.
+Tommy explains what happened.
+It appears he had been in on it with Polly, but he does not tell the family of Michael's betrayal.